dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Determination is doing what needs to be done even when you don't feel like doing it.**
+**The pain you feel today will be the strength you feel tomorrow.**

 Anonymous